 Ipswitch IMail (Founded– 1994)

-This is the first software Ipswitch IMail server that becomes available for sale a product online and then immediately downloads through an open market.
+This is the first software Ipswitch IMail server that becomes available for sale as a product online and then immediately downloads through an open market.

 Amazon (Founded in 1995 by Jeff Bezos)

 Amazon is a very popular online marketplace, initially, it was introduced as an eCommerce platform for books,

 The success of Amazon in the mid-1990s gave the retail industry a new identity in the development of eCommerce.

 eBay is an American multinational e-commerce corporation based in San Jose, California, founded in 1995 by Pierre Omidyar which is also a highly popular online marketplace.

 IndiaMart is an Indian online e-commerce company, founded in 1996 by Dinesh Aggarwal and Brijesh Agarwal.
 Which provides B2C, B2B, and C2C sales services through its web portal.

 DoubleClick is one of the first services to advertise on the Internet, launched in 1996 by Kevin O’Connor and Dwight Merriman.
 Was acquired by Google in 2007

 Netflix is an American over-the-top content platform, a popular subscription video-on-demand service, founded in 1997 by Reed Hastings and Marc Randolph, which began offering online video streaming in 2007 And also provided a DVD delivery service.